neondatabase/website/content/docs/data-types/boolean.md

 ### Boolean Expressions

-Boolean expressions combine multiple boolean values using operators like AND, OR, and NOT.
+Boolean expressions combine multiple boolean values using operators like `AND`, `OR`, and `NOT`.
 These expressions return boolean values and are crucial in complex SQL queries.

 For example, we can use a Boolean expression to find all the users who are active but don't have a paid subscription yet.

-Query:
 ```sql
 SELECT id, username
 FROM users